 We can’t wait until society catches up to the science because it’s a matter of life or death.
 We have to take the responsibility for our own health, for our family’s health, as doctors for our patients’ health, and encourage people to eat the diet that prevents and reverses our leading killer, not to mention type II diabetes, and hypertension, and everything: plant based diet.”

 I hope you enjoyed hearing from Dr. Greger.
 It never ceases to amaze me how much education medical doctors receive about how to treat diseases versus how to prevent them.
 Luckily there are physicians out there like Dr. Greger, who provide this vital information.
+Check out other posts with Dr. Greger, including the Vegan Nutrition Concerns Series.

 I’d love to hear from you on this.
 Have you had any negative experiences with the medical field?
 Are you surprised by how little nutrition education doctors receive?
 Let me know in the comments!